-Kamatama Udon is one of the immensely popular udon dishes in Japan, offering a delightful harmony of egg and dashi soy sauce.
-Despite its popularity, this delightful dish remains relatively unknown outside of Japan.
-I hope it receives the recognition it deserves beyond Japan.
+Kamatama Udon is one of the most popular udon dishes in Japan, offering a delightful harmony of raw egg and dashi soy sauce.
+Despite its popularity, this delicious dish remains relatively unknown outside of Japan.
+I hope it gains the recognition it deserves abroad.

 greens onions / scallions(thinly sliced)